thriveweb/sailing-paradise/content/boatTours/2018-08-31-raft-up-parties.md

         _Yes, you are more than welcome to BYO drinks and food (no surcharge) or we can organise this for you._

-        **Can we get absolutely sh*#faced or take drugs?**

-        _**No.** In the interests of public safety, and to ensure everyone has an awesome day, we observe RSA practices and reserve the right to evict offensive people from the event and/or call the water police to have them removed._
       title: Raft Up Party FAQ's
 columnBanner:
   - buttonTitle: Make Enquiry